iamchrisanne/Automatic_ticket_classfication/README.md

 Note: Once you have finalised the clusters/categories for customer complaints, the next step is to create a data set that contains the complaints and labels (which you found using NMF).
 This labelled data set will be used for model building using supervised learning.

-You need to try at least any three models from logistic regression, naive Bayes, decision tree and random forest.
+I have tried logistic regression, naive Bayes, decision tree and random forest.

-You need to select the model that performs the best according to the evaluation metrics.